-Measuring your wingspan, or arm-to-height ratio (otherwise known as ape index) can be insightful for athletic purposes like climbing and fighting.
+Measuring or visualizing your wingspan, or arm-to-height ratio (otherwise known as ape index), can be insightful for athletic purposes like climbing and fighting.
 In addition, some people measure these ratios to see if their proportions are within a normal range, or to gauge aesthetics.

 Jump down below to see how they’re measured and if it’s beneficial to have long arms, legs or wingspans.